ildefons/devefi_icp_ledger/test/README.md

 # Testing

-Note: canister_ids are hardcoded so the exact sequence should be used

-Note: If the ledger wasm is too old use get_latest_wasm.js (Latest SNSW ledger).
+Note: If the ledger wasm is too old use get_latest_ledger.sh

 1) Start DFX
 ```